Halifax power station: Plant in 1955

 The total installed generating capacity was 48.3 MW, with an output capacity of 37 MW.

 Condenser cooling water was cooled in six 2.9 million gallons per hour (3.66 m3/s) wooden cooling towers.

 Operations

 In 1898 maximum electricity demand was 295 kW.
 There was the equivalent of 20,800 8-candle power lamps on the system.
 There were 26 public lamps.
 The station delivered 218,707 kWh of electricity to 305 customers.

-In 1920s there was a deep distrust between the municipal electricity undertaking such as Halifax and Huddersfield and the Yorkshire Power Company.
+In the 1920s there was a deep distrust between the municipal electricity undertaking such as Halifax and Huddersfield and the Yorkshire Power Company.
 The Halifax and Huddersfield electricity undertakings laid, at considerable expense, an underground cable between their systems.
 This was despite the fact that there was an existing overhead line operated by the Yorkshire Power Company.
 And that the power company would have supplied electricity below the cost that the undertakings could generate electricity.

 Operating data 1921–23

 The operating data for the period 1921–23 is shown in the table:

 The growth of demand and use of electricity is evident.

 Under the terms of the Electricity (Supply) Act 1926 (16-17 Geo.
 5 c.
 51) the Central Electricity Board (CEB) was established in 1926.
 The CEB identified high efficiency 'selected' power stations that would supply electricity most effectively; Halifax was designated a selected station.
 The CEB also constructed the national grid (1927–33) to connect power stations within a region.